 Concord is a great community and we want to do our part to make it even better for you!
 Our goal in the Housing Division is to keep you informed about the City’s housing assistance programs, projects, and available resources.

-The California Mortgage Relief Plan supports homeowners who have fallen behind on their housing payments due to pandemic-related hardships.
+The California Mortgage Relief Program supports homeowners who have fallen behind on their housing payments due to pandemic-related hardships.
 The program will help homeowners make past due housing payments - up to a maximum of $80,000 per household - by making a one-time direct payment to the mortgage servicers.
 Importantly, this is not a loan and will not need to be paid back.

 Do you need help with rent or utilities?